Chart Color Schemes

 Gaythorne's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows Gaythorne residents have relatively positive health outcomes.
-The prevalence of common health conditions is low among the general population but higher than the national average for older and at-risk cohorts.
+Health data shows Gaythorne residents have relatively positive health outcomes with low prevalence of common conditions compared to the general population but higher than national averages for older and at-risk cohorts.
+Approximately 63% of Gaythorne's total population (2,252 people) has private health cover, which is higher than the national average of 55.7%.

 Frequently Asked Questions - Health